List of recent improvements to highlight our ongoing work (we will update this list regularly - last updated 20/10/23)

 Accessibility Statement for The Sixth Form College Colchester

-This accessibility statement applies to our entire website, except for the Governing Body page, the content of which is overseen by our clerk of governors and is covered by its own accessibility statement.
+This current accessibility statement applies to our entire website, except for the Governing Body page, the content of which is overseen by our clerk of governors and is covered by its own accessibility statement.
+The governing body page on the new website will be fully integrated into our practice regarding the rest of the new site when it is launched.

 This website is run by The Admissions Department of The Sixth Form College Colchester.
 It was launched over 15 years ago and has been substantially modified in the intervening period.
 In 2022 it was agreed that it is in need of a substantial review.
-Significant changes have been proposed, either in terms of a complete relaunch using a new commercial platform, or a substantial revision and possible 'reskin' of the existing site.
-The website has been left in place for the current 2022/23 admissions cycle, but we propose to put in place such changes in time for the November '23 launch of the 23/24 application cycle.
+The website has been left in place for the current 2022/23 admissions cycle, but we propose to put in place such changes for January '24.
 This period will offer us a substantial opportunity to address a range of remaining accessibility issues, both in terms of underlying coding and navigation, as well as revision of uploaded content.
 Our recent accessibility audit (Dec'22-Feb'23) has enabled us to think hard about the accessibility of our site, and, in many cases, resolve a range of issues.
-Other issues will be addressed as our part of the significant update and overhaul of the site we have planned, to be completed by Nov '23.
+Other issues will be addressed as our part of the new site we have planned.
 Further details regarding this audit, including links to various audit reports, can be found further down this page.

 We want as many people as possible to be able to use this website; for example, that means you should be able to z\oom in up to 300% without the text spilling off the screen, navigate most of the website using speech recognition software just a keyboard and listen to most of the website using a screen reader.
 We have tested the site using Assitiv Labs testing software and screenreaders such as NVDA and Narrator should function effectively across a variety of browsers.